rust-lang-ua/rustcamp/6_project/README.md

 Create a portfolio project using Rust within a one-week timeframe.
 The project should showcase your proficiency in Rust, demonstrate your coding style, and highlight your problem-solving skills.
 The goal is to create a functional project that can be presented to potential employers or shared with the programming community.

+> ❗️ You have to create a new public repository with your capstone project.

 ## Step 6.1: Agree on your capstone project

 Choose a project idea that is suitable for implementation within a one-week timeframe.
 Consider the complexity and feasibility of the project.